JerryFleming/PyDoc/library/ctypes.rst

-   Concrete structure and union types must be created by subclassing one of these types, and at least define a :attr:`_fields_` class variable. :mod:`ctypes` will create :term:`descriptor`\s which allow reading and writing the fields by direct attribute accesses.
+   Concrete structure and union types must be created by subclassing one of these types, and at least define a :attr:`_fields_` class variable. :mod:`ctypes` will create :term:`描述符`\s which allow reading and writing the fields by direct attribute accesses.
 These are the